zammad/zammad-org/src/it/documentation/use/basics/zammad-ui.md

   information.
 Next to the search you can find the Zammad logo.
 In case there is a notification, it shows you a badge with a count about how many notifications you got.

-Navigazione : Ti permette di passare a diverse schermate di Zammad come la dashboard, le panoramiche, la base di conoscenza o la schermata telefono.
+Navigation Tabs
+: Allows you to switch to different Zammad screens like the dashboard, overviews, knowledge base or phone screen depending on your system.

 Taskbar Tabs
-: You can find tabs for your opened tickets, users and organizations in the taskbar which is a part of the navigation sidebar.
+: You can find tabs for your opened tickets, users, organizations and the detailed search in the taskbar.
+So if you read about a user tab, this means an opened user tab in your sidebar.

 Barra inferiore
 : Impostazioni del profilo e pulsante per creare un nuovo ticket.
 Se hai permessi aggiuntivi, potrebbe esserci anche un pulsante delle impostazioni e uno dei rapporti.